-Pesto pasta is a staple in many households, loved for its simplicity and flavor.
-The addition of green beans and potatoes adds a nutritious and hearty twist, making it a complete meal.
+Trenette al Pesto is a traditional pasta dish from Liguria, where Basil Pesto was born.
+The classic addition of green beans and potatoes adds a nutritious and hearty twist to the usual Pesto Pasta.
 This dish is perfect for a quick weeknight dinner or a weekend lunch with family and friends.
-This is the traditional version from Liguria, where Pesto was born.

 The addition of potatoes and green beans is part of the traditional recipe and it's a good way to sneak extra veggies in your meal.
 The potatoes will make the pesto more creamy with their starch and the green beans will blend in with their green color but give you a different consistency and addition of flavor in every bite.

 To eat this dish in all its traditional glory, you should also use a traditional pasta shape.
 The perfect pasta for pesto is, of course, Trofie, the traditional pasta shape from Liguria, the same as pesto.
 Check this recipe on how to make Trofie and Pesto from scratch.
-Another traditional combination is with Trenette or Linguine.
+But another less known traditional combination is with Trenette or Linguine (if you watched the Pixar movie Luca, you'll surely know about Trenette al Pesto!).
 Another great combo that I love is Potato Gnocchi with Pesto.

 Jump to: